scito/extract_otp_secrets/README.md

 :x: Unfortunately, I cannot provide a signed and notarized installable application for macOS as .dmg or .pkg.
 Apple is not Open Source friendly and requires a yearly Developer ID subscription.
 I am not willing to pay [USD 99 per year](https://developer.apple.com/support/compare-memberships/) to Apple for this little open source tool.

-However, the bare executable can be executed from the command line.
+However, the bare executable can be executed from the command line:

 1. Download executable for macOS platform from [latest release](https://github.com/scito/extract_otp_secrets/releases/latest), see assets
 2. Open Terminal application